ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Alright!!!</blockquote>

 <h3>4.
-Common mistakes with TextFormFields in Flutter - <a href="https://medium.com/@pomis172/common-mistakes-with-textformfields-in-flutter-8adc8af1a9af" target="_blank" rel="noopener noreferrer">link</a></h3>
+Claude 3.7 Sonnet and Claude Code: The best coding LLM is here - <a href="https://medium.com/data-science-in-your-pocket/claude-3-7-sonnet-and-claude-code-the-best-coding-llm-is-here-7a61d79b96d1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roman Ismagilov`**
+✍️ **posted by `Data Science in your pocket`**

-<blockquote>When it comes to mobile development, even small missteps in designing forms can have a big impact, not just on user experience but also on…</blockquote>
+<blockquote>Anthropic Claude new model and coding agent launched</blockquote>

 <h3>5.
-DDD: Should I write all the code using English? - <a href="https://medium.com/yield-studio/ddd-should-i-write-all-the-code-using-english-c39f1df30ac5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Love Your Code: Conquer C++ Pointers with This Fun Guide - <a href="https://medium.com/code-like-a-girl/love-your-code-conquer-c-pointers-with-this-fun-guide-8f47c693fec9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Yield Studio Playbook`**
+✍️ **posted by `Code Like A Girl`**

-<blockquote>When English is not your business language, what is the best approach?
-Translating everything into English?
-Using the original business…</blockquote>
+<blockquote>Dear Pointers,
+I have hated you all my life, and I don’t see that changing anytime soon.
+Never yours,
+Younger me.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-The Cybertruck Is Even Worse Than We Thought - <a href="https://medium.com/predict/the-cybertruck-is-even-worse-than-we-thought-92a8db9c86da" target="_blank" rel="noopener noreferrer">link</a></h3>
+These Are the Jobs AI Will Replace - <a href="https://medium.com/entrepreneur-s-handbook/these-are-the-jobs-ai-will-replace-0abb0a814acc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Predict`**
+✍️ **posted by `Entrepreneurship Handbook`**

-<blockquote>How could it get any worse?</blockquote>
+<blockquote>Let’s talk about white collar knowledge workers and which jobs get eliminated</blockquote>

-<h3>2.
-StyleGAN: a Step by Step Introduction - <a href="https://medium.com/ai-mind-labs/stylegan-a-step-by-step-introduction-ff995c99a884" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. 📏 Quantifying Misalignment — A Data Scientist’s Intro To Information Theory — Part 3/4 - <a href="https://medium.com/data-science-collective/quantifying-misalignment-7582a090f5d6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AI Mind`**
+✍️ **posted by `Data Science Collective`**

-<blockquote>Generative Adversarial Networks have been the go-to machine learning technique for generative content in the past few years.
-Seemingly…</blockquote>
+<blockquote>Gain intuition into Cross-Entropy, KL-Divergence and their applications in Machine Learning and Data Analysis.
+Python code provided. 🐍</blockquote>

 <h3>3.
 Goodbye RAG?
 Gemini 2.0 Flash Have Just Killed It! - <a href="https://medium.com/everyday-ai/goodbye-rag-gemini-2-0-flash-have-just-killed-it-96301113c01f" target="_blank" rel="noopener noreferrer">link</a></h3>